csning1998/iac-kubeadm-deployment/README.md

 5. To test the cluster configuration by itself, you can use option `9`.
 This option will completely reset and clear the installer on every node in the Kubeadm Cluster and Registry Server, restoring them to a clean state.
 It is recommended to use this option if you need to perform isolated tests within the Ansible Playbook.

-6. Option `18`'s Registry Server is still under testing . . .
+6. Option `17`'s Harbor Server is still under testing . . .

 7. Option `19` primarily uses polling to test if the virtual machine is connectable and generally serves as a preliminary step for option `15`, `16`, and `17`, and `18`.
 Alternatively, you can use the following command to check the virtual machine's operational status.